sjahnn/PRANA/README.md

 ### Contact
-Please feel free to email me (Seungjun Ahn) at sahn1@ufl.edu if you need any further information or suggestions to improve our work.
+Please feel free to email me (Seungjun Ahn; 안승준) at sahn1@ufl.edu if you need any further information or suggestions to improve our work.